Inside The KitchenAid Factory

 Another 100 were made later and sold on eBay, with the proceeds going to 9/11 charities.

-I learned that KitchenAid is the only company in America which still makes counter top appliances in the United States.
-All others brands are made overseas, although a few select KitchenAid appliances like the heavy-duty Pro-Line Espresso Maker (which I seriously envy) is made in Italy.
-Each and every KitchenAid appliance manufactured out of the United States is taken out of the box, vigorously-tested, then re-sealed before it’s ready for sale.
+I learned that, at the time of this writing, KitchenAid is the only company in America which still makes countertop appliances in the United States.ย Each and every KitchenAid appliance manufactured out of the United States is taken out of the box, vigorously-tested, then re-sealed before it’s ready for sale.

 The first thing that I saw when I entered the factory are the newest models and colored mixers lined up, practically floor-to-ceiling!
 They ranged in hues like sunny Meyer Lemon, Martha Green (named after…), Caviar (black with silver flecks), a cheerful Green Apple, Olive, and colorfully-red Bing Cherry.